oskarrough/codesandnotes/content/Roughly learning Ember-js/3-syncing-the-tagwall.md

 {{< figure src="/images/tagwall/tagwall4.png" >}}

 ## Next steps

 OK, that's it.
 The tagwall is working, you can send messages and they are stored in Firebase.
 If you deploy it (see chapter 1 again) or go to my example at <a href="http://tagwall.surge.sh">tagwall.surge.sh</a> we can have a chat!

-Of course, there are some obvious improvements we could make:
+Here are some improvements we could do:

-- Add styling in `app/styles/app.css` ()
+- Add styling in `app/styles/app.css` (or if you're sassy, you can install [ember-cli-sass](https://github.com/aexmachina/ember-cli-sass)) — it would make sense to make the input fixed at the bottom and limit the height of our messages with `overflow-y: scroll;`

-- There's no way to edit or delete messages
+- Make it possible to edit/delete messages
-- We can add some styles in app/css.
+- Introduce a `user` model so people can identify themselves

+And what if visitors could create new tagwalls themselves and decide the URL?
+This way people could create their own (secret) tagwalls to share.
+This is what we'll do in the upcoming chapter four.